 Recommendations and endorsements serve as testimonials.
 Getting 5-10 testimonials is good.
 You can ask people with whom you have worked on writing one for you.
 In return, you can also write one for them.

 Remember, “It was fun to work with XYZ” is not a testimonial.
-Ask them to write about your qualities and achievements that impressed them.
-E.g., ‘XYZ is great with project scheduling”.
+Ask instead, ask to write about your qualities and achievements that impressed them.
+E.g., ‘XYZ is great with project scheduling“.
 This can help you stand out from the crowd.

 - Optimize your company page: